 Board of Regents

-The Board of Regents consists of nine members serving staggered six-year terms, one elected from each of Colorado's seven congressional districts and two from the state at-large.
-The members select their own chair and vice-chair.
+The Board of Regents comprises nine members serving staggered six-year terms, one elected from each of Colorado's seven congressional districts and two from the state at-large.
+The members select their own chair and vice chair.
 The board is charged constitutionally with the general supervision of the university and the exclusive control and direction of all funds of and appropriations to the university, unless otherwise provided by law.

 CU System Administration